-If you would like an updated copy of the formulary or you want to check the tier placement of a specific medication, please call the PBM at the number listed in "Who to Contact" or visit the State Health Plan's website.
+If you would like an updated copy of the formulary, please call the PBM at the number listed in "Who to Contact" or visit the State Health Plan's website.

 Certain prescription medications may either require certification (also known as prior approval) or be subject to step therapy, quantity limits or other forms of formulary coverage review in order to be covered based on criteria developed by the State Health Plan or its representative.
 It is very important to make sure that prior approval is received before going to the pharmacy.